UsamaBafana/SC1015/README.md

 2. By incorporating regional data into predictive models, we can develop more accurate and robust algorithms for forecasting suicide rates.
 These models can help identify high-risk areas and target intervention more effectively, leading to more targeted and efficient allocation of resources for suicide prevention efforts.

 ##### Economic Prosperity and Suicide Rates:
-1. Our analysis revealed strong correlation between economic prosperity, Gross National Income (GNI), and suicide rates.
+1. Our analysis revealed a strong correlation between economic prosperity, Gross National Income (GNI), and suicide rates.
 2. We found that as GNIPerCapita increases, the variance of suicide rates decreases, indicating a more predictive model.
-3. Moreover, our analysis showed that suicide rates tends to decrease as GNIPerCapita increases.
+3. Moreover, our analysis showed that suicide rates tend to decrease as GNIPerCapita increases.

 ## Conclusion